The ANITA Anomalous Events and Axion Quark Nuggets

-At the same time this event is consistent with interpretation of the AQN-induced event because the visible frequency bands must be strongly suppressed when AQN propagates in atmosphere \cite{Budker:2020mqk} }.
-Furthermore, the AQN annihilation events my explain the mysterious bursts (representing a cluster of 3+ individual cosmic ray-like events) observed by Telescope Array (TA) experiment \cite{Abbasi:2017rvx,Okuda_2019} in terms of the AQN annihilation events under the thunderstorm\footnote{These events are very unusual and cannot be interpreted in terms of conventional cosmic ray (CR) single showers.
-In particular, if one tries to fit the observed bursts (cluster events) with conventional code, the energy for CR events should be in $10^{13}$ eV energy range to match the frequency of appearance, while the observed bursts correspond to $(10^{18}-10^{19})$ eV energy range as estimated by signal amplitude and distribution.
-Therefore, the estimated energy from individual events within the bursts is five to six orders of magnitude higher than the energy estimated by event rate \cite{Abbasi:2017rvx,Okuda_2019}.
-Furthermore, the bursts events do not have sharp edges in waveforms in comparison with conventional CR events.
-Also, all 10 recorded bursts occur under thunderstorm, which is very hard to interpret in terms of the conventional cosmic rays events which should not be modified by low-energy physics of thunderclouds.} as argued in \cite{Zhitnitsky:2020shd,Liang:2021wjx}.
+At the same time this event is consistent with interpretation of the AQN-induced event because the visible frequency bands must be strongly suppressed when AQN propagates in atmosphere \cite{Budker:2020mqk} }} Furthermore, the AQN annihilation events explain the recently observed puzzling cosmic ray (CR) like events such as the mysterious bursts observed by the Telescope Array (TA) \cite{Abbasi:2017rvx,Okuda_2019}, the exotic events observed by the Pierre Auger \cite{PierreAuger:2021int,2019EPJWC.19703003C,Colalillo:2017uC} and the very puzzling Multi-Modal clustering events observed by the HORIZON 10T \cite{2017EPJWC.14514001B,Beznosko:2019cI}.
+In these cases the mysterious events can be explained as the AQN annihilation events as argued in \cite{Zhitnitsky:2020shd,Liang:2021wjx} for the TA events, in \cite{Zhitnitsky:2022swb} for the Pierre Auger exotic events and in \cite{Zhitnitsky:2021qhj} for the Multi-Modal Clustering Events.